Simulations

 Also, we recommend that you take note of the units of the computed properties as described in the SimulationState reference.
 See our Jupyter notebook on simulations here for more information on how to convert these raw numpy arrays into file formats that can be read by popular MD visualization tools.

-Algorithms: For MD, the NVT-Langevin algorithm is used (see here).
-For energy minimization, the FIRE algorithm is used (see here).
+Algorithms: For energy minimization, the FIRE algorithm is used (see here).
 We plan to provide more options in future versions of the library.
+For MD, the integrator/ensemble can be set via the md_integrator attribute (see MDIntegrator), to use either the NVT-Langevin algorithm (see here) or the NPT-MC-Langevin algorithm, which uses Langevin dynamics with a Monte-Carlo Barostat (see here).

 Note